-1. Does your medical school and/or institution have an Office of Sustainability?
-Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+5.1.
+Does your medical school and/or institution have an Office of Sustainability?
+3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
 If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-There are no salaried sustainability staff , but there is a sustainability task force or committee There are no staff members or task force responsible for overseeing campus sustainability

-Score explanation: Brown University maintains an active Office of Sustainability with eight full time staff members and several undergraduate interns.
+2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
+1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: Brown University maintains an active Office of Sustainability with eight full time staff members and several undergraduate interns.
 There is no specific staff member assigned to the medical school and/or affiliated hospitals.

-2. How ambitious is your institution/medical school plan to reduce its own carbon footprint?
+5.2.
+How ambitious is your institution/medical school plan to reduce its own carbon footprint?
 5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: Brown University (including AMS) is not currently carbon neutral.
-However, Brown's sustainability plan proposes to achieve carbon neutrality by 2040 via carbon offset, renewable natural gas offset, renovation of the main campus heat generation plant, and construction of net-zero buildings.
+However, Brown's sustainability plan proposes to achieve carbon neutrality by 2040 with a 75% reduction by 2025 via carbon offset, renewable natural gas offset, renovation of the main campus heat generation plant, and construction of net-zero buildings.
 This carbon offset will be achieved through investment into a Texan wind farm and a Rhode Island-based solar farm.

-3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
+5.3.
+Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?

 3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
 1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
 0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+Score explanation.
+The medical school building does not have any on site renewable energy sources